-Today, thousands of women fill the ranks of custody staff at every level.
-Female Correctional Officers have promoted to wardens and other executive level positions.
+Thousands of women fill the ranks of CDCR custody staff at every level, from officers to wardens and executive leadership.
 CDCR offers exceptional opportunities for women to join its custody staff but that wasn’t always the case.

-After proving themselves in the rank-and-file as Correctional Officers, women set their sights on more ambitious goals in the traditionally male-dominated corrections field – leadership.
+After proving themselves in the rank-and-file as Correctional Officers, women set their sights on more ambitious goals in the traditionally male-dominated CDCR – leadership.
 These are just some of their stories.

-In 1980, Ruth Rushen became the first woman and first African American to serve as the director of the department.
+In 1980, Ruth Rushen became the first woman and first African American to serve as department director.

-Rushen previously worked for the Los Angeles County Probation Department for 18 years and did a five-year stint on the California Board of Prison Terms.
+Rushen previously worked 18 years for the Los Angeles County Probation Department and did a five-year stint on the California Board of Prison Terms.

-“If we really want to do something about crime in our society, we’re going to have to make up our minds about what we are going to risk and how much responsibility we’re willing to accept,” she told the magazine.
-“There is a lot of money that passes out of the ghetto into the other part of society.
-Arresting the little pusher down there in Watts is not going to stop crime – you can bust him all day long.
+“If we want to do something about crime, we’re going to have to (decide) how much responsibility we’re willing to accept,” she told Ebony magazine in June 1981.
+“There is a lot of money (passing from) the ghetto into the other part of society.
+Arresting the little pusher in Watts is not going to stop crime.
 You really have to go to Beverly Hills and find the guy who’s financing it.
-It’s sort of like who the burglar is selling the diamonds to.
 You certainly know the millions are not in Watts.”

 “I was the first woman on the parole board, and that was macho enough,” she said.

-Rushen also addressed rehabilitation, saying once someone has reached the gates of a prison, it’s very difficult to improve that person.
-She said the issues should be addressed long before they reach such a point.
+Rushen also addressed rehabilitation, saying once someone has entered prison, it’s difficult to improve that person.
+According to Rushen, the root causes should be addressed long before a prison sentence.

 Rushen served until 1982.
-It took nearly two decades but in 2001, Teresa Rocha served as acting Director.
-She was in the post less than a year.
+It took nearly two decades for the next female to serve as director.
+Teresa Rocha, in 2001, was named acting director, serving less than a year.

-In 1978, Jeanne Woodford started her career as a Correctional Officer at the state’s oldest prison – San Quentin.
+In 1978, Jeanne Woodford started her prison career as a Correctional Officer at San Quentin.

 “You had to be smart enough to be scared a little,” she told the Chicago Tribune, Nov.
 29, 2000.
 “You had to pay attention to your surroundings and have that sixth sense.”